Dan Quayle Vice Presidential Museum

 The gift shop is a treasure trove.
 There are "Quayle 2000" buttons, and autographed copies of his books.
-We came away with Vice Presidential American flag lapel pins and uncirculated Richard B. Cheney inaugural medallions.
-Gift shop proceeds contribute 10% of the Museum's operating budget (vs. 5% in most historical societies).
+We came away with Vice Presidential American flag lapel pins and Dick Cheney inaugural medallions.
+Gift shop proceeds contribute 10 percent of the Museum's operating budget (vs. 5 percent in most historical societies).

 We found him listed as a director of sporting goods maker, K2 Inc., which says he is the chairman of Cerberus Global Investments (though we cannot find a listing for such a firm).

 When the Dan Quayle Commemorative Foundation opened the museum in June 1993, it believed, as it says in the Center's current literature, "There was a huge desire to know more about Dan, coming from people all over the country."
 But it is very, very quiet here.
 The displays are new and well dusted, so it doesn't look old (on the inside), but we were the only ones there for the entire time we were visiting.